 Conversely, a variable-rate loan transfers this risk to the borrower.
 If rates rise, the borrower's payments increase, protecting the lender's profit margin.
 The lower initial rate on a variable loan is the borrower's compensation for accepting this risk.
 The spread, or difference, between fixed and variable rates at any given moment is a market-driven price tag on that risk.

-The interest rate is locked in and stays the same for the entire loan term.
+Rate Stability | The interest rate is locked in and stays the same for the entire loan term. | The interest rate fluctuates periodically based on market conditions and a benchmark index. |

-Monthly payments can increase or decrease as the interest rate adjusts, making budgeting more challenging.
+Monthly Payment | Principal and interest payments are predictable and consistent throughout the life of the loan. | Monthly payments can increase or decrease as the interest rate adjusts, making budgeting more challenging. |

-Typically starts with a higher interest rate compared to a variable-rate loan.
+Initial Rate | Typically starts with a higher interest rate compared to a variable-rate loan. | Typically starts with a lower "teaser" or introductory interest rate. |

-The borrower assumes the risk that interest rates—and their monthly payments—will rise in the future.
+Risk Exposure | The lender assumes the risk of future interest rate increases. | The borrower assumes the risk that interest rates—and their monthly payments—will rise in the future. |

-Borrowers who are comfortable with risk, expect interest rates to fall, or have a short-term need for the loan.
+Best For | Borrowers who prioritize budgetary certainty, have a low risk tolerance, and are planning for the long term. | Borrowers who are comfortable with risk, expect interest rates to fall, or have a short-term need for the loan. |

 The interest rate on a variable-rate loan does not change arbitrarily.
 It is determined by a clear and transparent formula, which is the cornerstone of how these financial products function.
 Understanding this calculation is the first step toward mastering the risks and rewards involved.